dgelessus/NAGUS/docs/nagus/about.rst

 * Walking around in-age and interacting with some basic things.
 * Creating and deleting avatars.
 * The vault mostly works and is saved persistently in a local SQLite database.
-* Limited saving of age instance SDL
+* Limited saving of SDL states.
-  (but not object SDL).
   Works without .sdl files on the server side, but can break for unlucky combinations of SDL variables.
 * The score server interface exists,